Chymyst/curryhoward/docs/Tutorial.md

 The type parameter name `A` is fixed in the variable `a` since it is defined at compile time by the `freshVar` macro.
 For the same reason, calling `a[Int]` will return the same variable, still having type `A`.
-Repeated calls to `a` will always return the same variable.
+Repeated calls to `a` will also return the same variable.

 The operator `=>:` is right-associative: